© millerstown.org 2026

 MILLERSTOWN

-Millerstown Community Success, Inc. (MCSI), is 501-c-3
+Millerstown Community Success, Inc. (MCSI), is 501-c-3 non-

-non-profit incorporated membership organization
+profit incorporated membership organization established

-established by volunteer citizens of the greater
+by volunteer citizens of the greater Millerstown Area

-Millerstown Area encompassing Millerstown Borough,
+encompassing Millerstown Borough, Tuscarora Township,

-Tuscarora Township, and Greenwood Townships in Perry
+and Greenwood Townships in Perry and Juniata Counties

-and Juniata Counties with Millerstown addresses.
-The
+with Millerstown addresses.
+The organization was

-the enhancement of the physical design and
+the physical design and improvement and appearance of

-encourage and develop community pride, stewardship of
+the Millerstown Square, encourage and develop community

-cultural assets, preservation and enhancement of the
+pride, stewardship of cultural assets, preservation and

-historic character of Millerstown Borough, and to
+enhancement of the historic character of Millerstown

 One of the ways that the organization fulfills one of its

-many missions is to present certificates to property
+many missions is to present certificates to property owners

-owners in recognition of recent beautification and
+in recognition of recent beautification and improvement

-improvement efforts at their homes and properties.
+efforts at their homes and properties.
+Over the years,

-Over the years, dozens of area citizens have been
+dozens of area citizens have been recognized for visual and

-homes and businesses.
+esthetic improvements of their homes and businesses.

 Now in its fourteenth year of operation, MCSI has raised